-- Acknowledge local Aboriginal people by formally recognising traditional owners in Council ceremonies and implementing culturally appropriate meeting protocols. - Promote traditional knowledge and increase the profile of Aboriginal heritage through cultural tourism, events and communications activities. - Monitor, liaise and support teams working to implement Council's commitments under the ILUA. - Engage the traditional owners regarding economic development opportunities through the State Government's North Stradbroke Island Economic Transition Strategy and Redland City Economic Development Framework 2014-2041. - 4.1 Council's organisational and staff capacity to deliver positive outcomes for Aboriginal communities, including the Quandamooka People, is improved through policy, cultural awareness training and cultural heritage training for elected members and Council staff. - 4.1.1 Continue to work collaboratively with Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC). - a) Develop and deliver cultural heritage and native title compliance training and materials for Council employees and contractors. - b) Coordinate a forward program of consultation and engagement with QYAC that includes a series of business days and Councillor briefings. - 4.1.2 Continue to implement culturally appropriate protocols. - a) Update Council's Indigenous Community Policy. - b) Develop an Indigenous Community Guideline. - c) Launch and implement the internal Reconciliation Action Plan 2019-2021. - 4.2 Council's and the community's respect and understanding of the Quandamooka Peoples' relationship with their traditional land and waters continue to improve. - 4.2.1 Promote awareness and understanding of Quandamooka culture. - a) Promote Quandamooka culture through Council channels including digital media, publications and events. - 4.2.2 Promote traditional knowledge. - a) Engage and coordinate internal stakeholder involvement in the National Aborigines and Islanders Day Observance Committee (NAIDOC) and National Reconciliation Week (NRW). - b) Promote cultural awareness through NAIDOC week celebrations, Council's NAIDOC ambassador program, and thank you events and discussions.
+- Acknowledge local Aboriginal people by formally recognising traditional owners in Council ceremonies and implementing culturally appropriate meeting protocols. - Promote traditional knowledge and increase the profile of Aboriginal heritage through cultural tourism, events and communications activities. - Monitor, liaise and support teams working to implement Council's commitments under the ILUA. - Engage the traditional owners regarding economic development opportunities through the State Government's North Stradbroke Island Economic Transition Strategy and Redland City Economic Development Framework 2014-2041. - 4.1 Council's organisational and staff capacity to deliver positive outcomes for Aboriginal communities, including the Quandamooka People, is improved through policy, cultural awareness training and cultural heritage training for elected members and Council staff. - 4.1.1 Implement culturally appropriate protocols and promote traditional knowledge. - a) Develop Redland City Council's Aboriginal and Torres Strait Islanders Community Guideline. - b) Continue to implement actions in the Kanara Malara One People 2019-2021: Internal Redland City Council Reconciliation Action Plan, that are relevant to internal stakeholders. - c) Develop and continue to arrange cultural heritage and cultural awareness training for employees and elected members. - d) Coordinate a forward program of consultation and engagement with the Quandamooka Yoolooburrabee Aboriginal Corporation that includes relationship development and specific Council projects on Quandamooka Country. - 4.2 Council's and the community's respect and understanding of the Quandamooka Peoples' relationship with their traditional land and waters continue to improve. - 4.2.1 Promote awareness and understanding of Quandamooka culture. - a) Promote Quandamooka culture through Redland City Council channels including digital media, publications and events. - 4.2.2 Promote Indigenous events and celebrate Quandamooka and Aboriginal and Torres Strait Islander culture. - a) Engage and coordinate key internal and external stakeholders' involvement in the National Aborigines and Islanders Day Observance Committee (NAIDOC) and National Reconciliation Week. - b) Promote cultural awareness to employees through NAIDOC week celebrations, the NAIDOC ambassador program, thank you events and discussions. - c) Continue to implement actions in the Kanara Malara One People 2019-2021: Internal Redland City Council Reconciliation Action Plan, that are relevant to external stakeholders. - 4.3 Council continues to support and resource the delivery of commitments under the Indigenous Land Use Agreement (ILUA) with the Quandamooka People. - 4.3.1 Support delivery of the Indigenous Land Use Agreement (ILUA) commitments. - a) Manage Redland City Council's commitments under the ILUA by coordinating with the ILUA Consultative Committee and the Protecting Sea, Land and Environment Committee. - b) Monitor progress of the ILUA activities delivered by key internal stakeholders, and report to Council's Executive Leadership Team quarterly. - c) Continue to work collaboratively with the Quandamooka Yoolooburrabee Aboriginal Corporation.

-- 4.3 Council continues to support and resource the delivery of commitments under the Indigenous Land Use Agreement (ILUA) with the Quandamooka People. - 4.3.1 Support delivery of Indigenous Land Use Agreement (ILUA) commitments. - a) Manage Council's commitments under the ILUA by coordinating with the ILUA Consultative Committee. - b) Monitor progress of ILUA activities delivered by key internal stakeholders and report to Council's Executive Leadership Team and Councillors quarterly. - 4.4 Council works with the Quandamooka Traditional Owners to help them achieve their goal of establishing North Stradbroke Island (Minjerribah) as a global eco-cultural tourism destination. - 4.4.1 Contribute to the implementation of the North Stradbroke Island Economic Transition Strategy and Redland City Economic Development Framework 2014-2041. - a) Engage with Quandamooka Yoolooburrabee Aboriginal Corporation regarding economic development opportunities. - 4.4.2 Promote Quandamooka tourism initiatives. - a) Promote Quandamooka tourism initiatives and experiences, and work with Quandamooka People to maximise Indigenous cultural tourism opportunities through Council tourism channels including digital media, publications and events.
+- 4.4 Council works with the Quandamooka Traditional Owners to help them achieve their goal of establishing North Stradbroke Island (Minjerribah) as a global eco-cultural tourism destination. - 4.4.1 Contribute to the implementation of the Queensland Government's Minjerribah Futures transition program and the Redland City Economic Development Framework 2014-2041. - a) Engage with the Quandamooka Yoolooburrabee Aboriginal Corporation regarding economic development opportunities.